Methodologies for Estimating Future Profitability, Growth, and Valuation (Portfolio 5131)

 This Portfolio analyzes popular methods used to determine a company’s value and predict its profitability.
 Estimates of profitability drive a company’s valuation as reflected in the stock price.

-BNA Tax and Accounting Portfolio 5131, Methodologies for Estimating Future Profitability, Growth, and Valuation (Accounting Policy and Practice Series), analyzes the methods used to predict a company’s profitability, which is a fundamental goal of financial statement analysis.
+Bloomberg Tax and Accounting Portfolio 5131, Methodologies for Estimating Future Profitability, Growth, and Valuation (Accounting Policy and Practice Series), analyzes the methods used to predict a company’s profitability, which is a fundamental goal of financial statement analysis.
 Estimates of profitability drive a company’s valuation as reflected in the stock price.
 Substantial academic research has been conducted on methods of improving the estimates of a company’s value and the forecasts of its profitability and growth.

 This Portfolio explains how to use information in financial statements to evaluate a company’s performance.
 The goal is to provide insights into predicting future profitability and growth under alternative valuation methods as developed and refined by academic research.
 The Portfolio also discusses potential inefficiencies in the stock market that may be exploited through financial statement analysis.